-Selected juniors and seniors give tours to prospective families, assist with admissions open houses and events, and write for the Student Voices Blog.
+Selected juniors and seniors give tours to prospective families and assist the admissions open houses and events.

-Peer-elected leaders organize class events, build school spirit, fundraise and address issues facing the class.
+Peer-elected leaders organize class events, build school spirit, raise funds and address issues facing the class.
 Class officers run monthly class meetings.

 Students lead a variety of clubs.

-Selected students participate as members of academic departments, and attend monthly meetings to discuss curricular issues germaine to the department and the Academy.
+Selected students participate as members of academic departments, and attend monthly meetings to discuss curricular issues germane to the department and the Academy.